ffont/pysha/README.md

  * Use instrument definition files to show proper MIDI CC control names and group them in meaningful sections.
 See examples in the `instrument_definitions` folder.
  * Customize Pyramid track contents editing the `track_listing.json` file.
 What comes by default is what I use in my setup.
  * Press `User` button to deactivate the display (useful for slow computers running Pysha).
+ * Press `Add track` button to enter *Pyramid track triggering* mode (or hold the button to only momentarily activate that mode).
+While in this mode, you can mute/unmute the 64 Pyramid tracks using the 64 pads of the Push.
+Note that Pysha does not get information from Pyramid about the current status of tracks, therefore it might be out of sync with it.
+You can manually indicate that a track "has content" by pressing the corresponding pad, then you can mute/unmute that track by pressing the pad again.
+Long pressing one pad will set the corresponding track to "no content" state.
+In this way, you can manualy sync the track status in Pysha and the track status from Pyramid.
+Hopefully future Pyramid updated will allow to do this process automatically and provide tighter integration.
+ * While in *Pyramid track triggering*, use the 8 buttons on the right of pads (i.e. `1/32t`, `1/32`...) to trigger unmute of all the tracks in the selected row (that have content), and mute all other tracks.
+This enables a scene triggering workflow similar to that of Ableton Live.

 ## Instructions to get Pysha running on a RaspberryPi